 Medium

-Vermont EPSCoR offered 11 summer research internship opportunities to join our cutting-edge NSF-funded research on Harnessing the Data Revolution for Vermont: The Science of Online Corpora, Knowledge, and Stories (SOCKS).
-We are initiating a five-year, large-scale, interdisciplinary, and groundbreaking data science effort to better understand and harness the power of stories.
-SOCKS revolves around stories as an essential part of how people comprehend, explain, predict, and seek to navigate the world.
-SOCKS supports the Digital Humanities by developing a powerful approach to quantifying both individual stories and ecologies of stories through massive data collection, natural language processing, and large language models—computer-based encodings of the meaningful connections between words and phrases.
+Vermont EPSCoR is offering 2026 summer research internship opportunities for our cutting-edge NSF-funded project, Harnessing the Data Revolution for Vermont: The Science of Online Corpora, Knowledge, and Stories (SOCKS).
+This five-year, interdisciplinary initiative aims to better understand and harness the power of stories which are essential tools for how people comprehend, explain, predict, and navigate the world.
+SOCKS advances the Digital Humanities by creating innovative methods to quantify individual stories and their ecosystem using data collection, natural language processing, and large language models.

 Primary Faculty Mentors:

-Randall Harp, Associate Professor of Philosophy, University of Vermont [website]
+Dr. Brennan Dell, Assistant Professor of Linguistics, University of Vermont

 About SOCKS: